 Video calls on are the best way to go for long-distance couples.
 One of the main reasons for this is that you get to see your partner’s facial expressions and body language.
 It is also important as, unlike text messages or social media apps, you can sustain a steady conversation without constantly interrupting each other.

 Never, Under Any Circumstances, Hang Up

 That is the number one rule for fair fighting in long-distance relationships – never hang up.

 It doesn’t matter how angry you are or how fed up with the argument you have become.
 It is not only rude and hurtful but also not the most mature way to handle things.

 Remember that you are dealing with the challenge of distance, and your partner cannot follow you when you choose to walk away.
-So, if you get to a breaking point, ask for a recess.
-You can resume when you both feel calmer.
+So, if you get to a breaking point and don’t want to talk anymore, ask for a recess.
+You can resume when you both feel like you can stay calm.

 It is very important to speak your mind when you disagree with your long-distance partner.
-However, never assume that you are the only one with something to say or worse – that you are always right.
-Listen to them and get to understand how they feel.
+However, never assume that you are the only one with something to say or, worse – that you are always right.
+Listen to them and try to understand how they feel.
 That makes coming to an amicable conclusion so much easier.

-It is the little things you think that do not matter that will come to bite your long-distance relationship in the ass.
+It is the little things you think don’t matter that will come to bite your long-distance relationship in the ass.

 It could be that she doesn’t like how late you are at replying to her texts.
 Or maybe he feels that he makes all the effort to visit and spend time with you.